microsoft/AIforEarthDataSets/data/gbif.md

 ## Sample code

-A preliminary Python example of accessing and querying the GBIF data is in the accompanying [sample notebook](gbif.ipynb).
-This example shows how to access and perform basic querying of one file-part, and future examples will show how to run full scale analysis.
+A Python example of accessing and querying the GBIF data is in the accompanying [sample notebook](gbif.ipynb).

 ## License and attribution